livecode/livecode/docs/guides/LiveCode Documentation Format Reference.md

 }
 ```
 The indentation is not necessary, but is helpful for readability.

+Any parameter specified using `<parameterName>` in the Syntax element should be described in the parameters section.

 #### Value and return parameters
 For simple return parameters, i.e. the direct return value of a function, use the Returns element.